aiming-lab/GRAPE/README.md

 3. Then you can refer to [**Simpler-Env**](#simpler-env) for running.

 For preference generation, the relevant code could be found in /Data Collection/maniskill2_evaluator.py.
 The final GCPG reward of a trajectory will be shown in its filename.
 You can rank these trajectories in a task based on the GCPG reward.
 It is highly recommanded that you should modify **beta** and **threshold** for your experiments.
-The GCPG reward works well when R~self~, R~ext~ and I~success~ contribute comparably to the final reward value.
+The GCPG reward works well when $$R_self$$, $$R_ext$$ and $$I_success$$ contribute comparably to the final reward value.